Jeetu12/ML_Project_PW/README.md

 ## **2. Feature Correlation Heatmap:**

 - Correlation heatmap of the engineered features.
 Each cell’s color shows the pairwise Pearson correlation (dark = strong positive, light = strong negative).
-This lets us spot features that move together (e.g., price and volume), which may inform feature selection or multicollinearity checks.
-In the heatmap above, we easily identify clusters of highly-correlated inputs (e.g., “Volatility” vs “Trading Volume” in a real crypto dataset) versus near-zero correlations.
+This allows us to identify features that move together (e.g., price and volume), which may inform feature selection or multicollinearity checks.
+In the heatmap above, we can easily identify clusters of highly correlated inputs (e.g., “Volatility” vs. “Trading Volume” in a real crypto dataset) versus those with near-zero correlations.
 In general, a correlation matrix and heatmap help summarize interdependencies among all numeric variables, guiding dimensionality reduction or indicating features to merge or drop.

 ---